The Jakemans Stadium

 Home Kit: Amber and Black Stripes

-A rather picturesque ground which looks well balanced as all four stands are roughly of the same height.
-The Fantasy Island (Main) Stand on one side of the pitch, is a good sized, covered all seated stand.
+A rather picturesque ground that looks well balanced as all four stands are roughly of the same height.
+The Main Stand on one side of the pitch, is a good-sized, covered all seated stand.
 It’s only drawback are a couple of supporting pillars.
 It is single tiered, with the team dugouts located out front and incorporates the Directors Box.
 The other side, the Spayne Road Stand, is a smaller, newish covered terrace.
 It is so low that house roofs behind are clearly visible.
-The Town End is a fair sized partly covered terrace (to the rear).
+The Town End is a fair-sized partly covered terrace (to the rear).
 The other end, the York Street Stand is a strange affair.
-It is raised above pitch level, meaning that spectators have to climb a staircase at the front to reach the seating area (which is mostly benches).
-A small terrace is at the front.
-The ground has a striking set of floodlights and something that I haven't seen for a long time, flags fluttering in the wind, on each of the stand roofs.
+It is raised above pitch level, meaning that spectators have to climb a staircase at the front to reach the seating area (which is mostly benches), whilst below to the front is a small terrace that has a block of seats directly behind the goal.
+The ground has a striking set of floodlights and something that I haven’t seen for a long time, flags fluttering in the wind, on each of the stand roofs.

 In 2009 the ground was renamed the Jakemans Stadium in a corporate sponsorship deal.
-However many fans still refer to it as 'York Road.'
+However many fans still refer to it as ‘York Street.’

-The Club have received planning permission to build a new 5,000 capacity stadium, located South West of the town, just off the A16 near Woodside.
-Works are expected to start during 2016 and the stadium will take around 18 months to build.
-Artists impressions of the new stadium and details of the wider regeneration project for the area can be viewed on the Quadrant Project website.
+After a number of lengthy delays, the Club have commenced with the building of a new 5,000 capacity stadium, located South West of the town, just off the A16 near Woodside.
+This is part of a wider regeneration project known as the Quadrant, which includes housing.
+The new stadium is due to open in August 2020.
+Artists impressions of the new stadium and details of the wider regeneration project for the area (the works for part of which have which have commenced) can be viewed on the Quadrant Project website.

-There is a Sports Bar at the ground that admits away fans.
+There is a Sports Bar at the ground called the Pilgrim Lounge that admits away fans.
 Otherwise there is the Coach & Horses pub on Main Ridge, which is the nearest pub to the ground.
-It serves the excellent locally brewed Batemans ales.
+It serves the excellent locally brewed Batemans ales and is listed in the Camra Good Beer Guide.

 Pete Brooksbank recommends ‘the Robin Hood pub.
 Which is down the High Street, about a five minute walk from the ground over the river – where yet another excellent pint of Batemans awaits!’